andy-9/learning/AWS/developer_associate.md

 * Just keys with very long names that contain slashes (“/”)
 * Object values are the content of the body:
   - Max.
 Object Size is 5TB (5000GB)
-  - If uploading more than 5GB, must use “multi-part upload”
+  - If uploading more than 5GB, must use “multi-part upload” (recommended as soon as the file is > 100 MB)
 * Metadata (list of text key / value pairs – system or user metadata)
 * Tags (Unicode key / value pair – up to 10) – useful for security / lifecycle
 * Version ID (if versioning is enabled)